 practicals, using the R statistical package.
 Instruction in the selection of

 appropriate statistical methodologies for the analysis of genetic data

 (whether from animal, plant or human populations) will be given.

-Students will be required to complete 3 in-class assignments and an open book exam.
+Students will be required to complete four in-class assignments, of which only two will be formally assessed, two assessed quizzes, and one open book exam.